groovytron/mesos-cluster-test/README.md

 This repo contains files allowing to setup a [Mesos Marathon](https://mesosphere.github.io/marathon/) cluster using [Vagrant](https://www.vagrantup.com/) and [Ansible](http://docs.ansible.com/ansible/playbooks.html).
+The main goals of this repo were to help me to understand how Vagrant and Ansible work together and teach me how the Mesos Marathon can be setup and for what purpose.

 You will need to have the following softwares installed on your system: